michalwidera/michalwidera.github.io/_pages/trademark.md

 ##  Guideline

 RetractorDB is written as one word without spaces.
-Word Retractor starts with Capital Letter, apendix DB is always capitals.
+Word Retractor starts with Capital Letter, appendix DB is always capitals.
 Graphical representation is using [Ubuntu Font Italic](https://design.ubuntu.com/font/).
 Retractor word is black on light plane or white on dark.
 DB word is always presented in baby blue color - with #6699FF color.

 Here is an example: